damosull/davidzwirner_test_framework/README.md

-- `integration` folder contains test files.
+- `cypress/integration` folder contains test files.

 How to run tests:
 1. Download the github repo